daniel-Jones/binstatus/README.md

 This program sets your X servers root window name as the current time in 12-hour binary.
-This allows dwm (and possibly other) window managers use it in their status bar.
+This allows dwm to use it in their status bar.
+Other window managers may also use this string for something.
 I use it with dwm as a clock to practice recognising binary numbers quickly.

-argumewnts:
+arguments:

 ````-d: display time in decimal format (HH:MM)````